ConceptJunkie/rpn/README.md

 ## Updates

+### Update - November 19, 2021

+Python 3.10 really broke RPN, but the fixes were simple.

+8.5.5 includes several small fixes to deal with incompatibilities introduced with Python 3.10, the most significant of which is that pyreadline, the moribund library that provides readline functionality for Python on Windows was replaced with pyreadline3, which is apparently still maintained.

 ### Update - September 27, 2021

 RPN isn't dead, although I figured it was time for a new release since with the library updates, 8.4.0 didn't work any more.

-rpn 8.5.2 is released:  Big Clean-Up and Documentation Release!
+rpn 8.5.4 is released:  Big Clean-Up and Documentation Release!

 Much more thorough argument validation has been implemented on all operators.
 In addition, all non-constant operator function names now end with 'Operator',